Christopher Nolan (author): Mature work

 Upon becoming a teenager, Nolan received his education from the Central Remedial Clinic School, Mount Temple Comprehensive School and at Trinity College, Dublin.
 At the age of fifteen, he published his first book, a collection of poems titled Dam-Burst of Dreams.
 He was also awarded an Honorary Doctorate of Letters in the UK, the medal of excellence from the United Nations Society of Writers, and a Person of the Year award in Ireland.
 He wrote an account of his childhood, Under the Eye of the Clock, published by St. Martin's Press, which won him the UK's Whitbread Book of the Year Award in 1987 at the age of 21.
 He soon dropped out of Trinity College to write a novel entitled The Banyan Tree (1999).

 Nolan spent more than a decade writing The Banyan Tree.
 According to The New York Times the book is a multi-generational story of a dairy-farming family in Nolan's native county of Westmeath.
-The story is seen through the eyes of the aging mother.
+The story is seen through the eyes of the ageing mother.
 It was inspired, he told Publishers Weekly, by the image of "an old woman holding up her skirts as she made ready to jump a rut in a field."
 A review of the book was done in The New York Times by Maghan O'Rourke.
-She reviews the book and relates it to James Joyce's Portrait of the Artist as a Young Man, in the story the protagonist leaves his mother in Ireland while he moves on to travel the world.
+She reviews the book and relates it to James Joyce's Portrait of the Artist as a Young Man, in the story, the protagonist leaves his mother in Ireland while he moves on to travel the world.
 Nolan however, gives the reader a version of the mother's story.
 "And so, in the end, one suspects that he wants Minnie's good-natured, commonplace ways to stand as their own achievement, reminding us that life continues in the places left behind."